-When used correctly, barbells are the ultimate weights to build full body strength.
+When used correctly, barbells are the ultimate weights to build full-body strength.
 And just because the dumbbell is more versatile, that doesn't mean barbells are not versatile in general.
 On the contrary.

 Reason #1: better for building strength

-Unless you have a beast of a chest already and can bench press that much, you won't be able to use those dumbbells in any other situation, whereas barbells can be made lighter by removing some of the weight plates.
+Unless you have a beast of a chest already and can bench press that much, you won't be able to use those dumbbells in any other situation, whereas barbells can be made lighter by removing some weight plates.

 Reason #2: barbells are especially good for building lower body strength